kencormican/milestoneProjectFour/TEST.md

 * Securing Views - Products, Categories and Profile views secured on back-end against unauthorised users.
 Add, Edit and Delete views protected and testing clean.
 Risk of URLs based post and delete fabrication requests mitigated by introducing @login_required decorators.
 Unless user logged in such requests will be redirected back to home page.
 Further defensive logic has been introduced by checking if user is superuser in Add, Update & Delete views.
 If not the users are provided with error message and redirected back to home page.
 * Shopping Bag CRUD functionality testing clean for add, edit and delete operations.
 Bag also tested for products with and without sizes, with and without images, with and without image urls.
 Initially encountered some minor problems with post on none operations and image template syntax but introduced some defensive logic to mitigate same.
 * Checkout app testing clean and introduced redundancy to ordering process using Webhook Handler.
 Order tested for completion using database and webhook datasets.
 Form submission failure emulated by commenting out form.submit() method in stripe js code and submitting order.
 Response was order created using WH.
 When form.submit() re-activated in js code response confirmed to be order created using database.
-* Profile order history update testing clean for registered users and working when stripe element form submit is diabled proving out webhook redundancy.
-Link between indivual history order  and checkout view also testing clean.
+* Profile order history update testing clean for registered users and working when stripe element form submit is disabled proving out webhook redundancy.
+Link between individual history order  and checkout view also testing clean.
 * Order Email confirmation testing cleanly to both console and email backend.
 * Production site wired up to AWS S3.
 Static files and Images uploading and displaying correctly.
 ***